How Does Sunset Beach Work? - Page 6

 The whole world might suddenly come crashing down upon your head as you fly just above a reef which you can suddenly see has become, at the last second when it's far too late, alarmingly shallow and clearly-visible in great and unwanted detail beneath the slick quivering surface of water gone mad.

-The inside section at Sunset will hurt you, if you let it.
+The Inside Section at Sunset will hurt you, if you let it.

 And, too often, you have no say-so in the matter.
 No choice.
 No way out.
 No escape.